aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     ### Manage focus

     While on the topic of focus, if the person types a message and presses <kbd>Return</kbd> to send it, the message text field maintains its focus.
 This is good as it means that they can send another message without doing any more work.
-However, if they use the <button onclick='return false'>Send</button> button to send the message, the message text field loses focus.
+However, if they use the _Send_ button to send the message, the message text field loses focus.
 So it’s up to us to set its focus manually.

     Under the `element('#message').value = ''` line in the form `submit` event handler, let’s set the focus after we’ve cleared the field: